Follow these tips to keep your holiday season green – and blue!

 Share your love for the ocean with friends and family by inviting them to join you, in taking action for conservation on a land or ocean Clean Up event.

-Or by making a donation to ocean protection such as these super-cool, limited edition Project AWARE manta sweatshirts - which Uncle Stan may even prefer to that sweater...
+Or by making a donation to ocean protection with the latest super-cool, limited edition Project AWARE merchandise - which Uncle Stan may even prefer to that sweater...

-If anything in this post gives you food for thought, or you'd prefer any of the above as your Christmas gifts, please share this!
+If anything in this post has given you food for thought, or you'd prefer any of the above as your Christmas gifts, please share it!

-For more holiday gift ideas for divers, check out on our earlier Blog post here and our facebook page, daily.
+For more holiday gift ideas for divers, check out on our earlier Blog post and facebook page for helpful gift ideas from our very own Dive Bus Santa ...

 #curacaochristmas #caribbeanchristmas #christmasdivevacation #divebus #divecuracao #divebuscuracao #@newyeardivevacation #divepackagecuracao #scubagifts #divegifts #giftsfordivers #learntodive #love #scubadive #duiken #tauchen #vacation #holiday #curacao #dutchcaribbean #caribbean #rightnowincuracao #padi #travel #wanderlust #100%projectaware #PADIgreenstar #adventure #scubadivergiftideas #oceanfriendly #projectaware #journeyoftrash #adoptadivesite